Conveuropean logo

 Dubrovnik Croatia

 During the summer of 2011 we took a small summer break and we went for the first time to Dubrovnik in Croatia, flying from Berlin.
-A lot people had recommended me this destination and I was not disappointed at all since they have a nice summer weather, nice food and an amazing site seeing.
-You can walked around the city in the old city walls and that's where I took this picture of showing the old cathedral.
-The only minus are the rocky beaches with sea urchins, but overall it was a very nice holiday.
+Many people had recommended me this destination, and I was not disappointed at all since it has nice summer weather, nice food, and amazing sights to see.
+You can walk around the city in the old city walls, and that's where I took this picture showing the old cathedral.
+The only minus is the rocky beaches with sea urchins, but overall it was a very nice holiday.

 Vienna State Opera